-TITLE I--AMENDMENTS TO FEDERAL LAWS TO PROTECT AGAINST TERRORIST ENTRY; [eleven (11) pages in length]; Title I
+TITLE I--AMENDMENTS TO FEDERAL LAWS TO PROTECT AGAINST TERRORIST ENTRY; [eleven (11) pages in length]

-- (a) modifies the eligibility criteria for asylum and withholding of removal of persons subject to the Immigration and Nationality Act; - (b) Limits judicial review of certain immigration decisions; - (c) Expands the scope of terror-related activity making an alien inadmissible or deportable, as well as ineligible for certain forms of relief from removal; in particular, Section 103(c) of the REAL ID Act amends the definition of "terrorist organization" [found in INA § 212(a)(3)(B)(vi)] to expand and clarify how personal associations with a terrorist organization may result in felony charges.
-The changes especially impact noncitizens that raise funds to support terrorist activity, and family members of terrorists who are accessories by failing to alert authorities.

-(d) Title I, Section 102, grants broad authority to the Secretary of Homeland Security with regard to border fences and barriers.ii

-TITLE II--IMPROVED SECURITY FOR DRIVERS' LICENSES AND PERSONAL IDENTIFICATION CARDS; [five 9(5) pages long] Contents of this title are described below.
+Title I (a) Modifies the eligibility criteria for asylum and withholding of removal of persons subject to the Immigration and Nationality Act;

+- (b) Limits judicial review of certain immigration decisions; - (c) Expands the scope of terror-related activity making an alien inadmissible or deportable, as well as ineligible for certain forms of relief from removal; Section 103(c) of the REAL ID Act amends the definition of "terrorist organization" [found in INA § 212(a)(3)(B)(vi)]. are significant and, in combination with the REAL ID Act's expand and clarify how associations with a terrorist organization may result in felony charges.
+The changes especially impact noncitizens who raise funds to support terrorist activity, and family members of terrorists who are accessories by failing to alert authorities. (d) Title I, Section 102, grants broad authority to the Secretary of Homeland Security with regard to border fences and barriers.
+TITLE II--IMPROVED SECURITY FOR DRIVERS' LICENSES AND PERSONAL IDENTIFICATION CARDS; [five 9(5) pages long] Contents of this title is described below in